meshcloud/meshcloud-docs/docs/meshcloud.project-metering.md

 Therefore, the unit costs are not available in the Tenant Usage Reports for those platforms.

 ### Chargeback Statements

-Each project in meshStack is associated with a Chargeback Account.
-Tenant Usage Reports are booked into these Chargeback Accounts as soon as they are processed by meshStack. meshStack periodically generates chargeback account statements, called chargeback statements.
-A chargeback statement includes booking entries on the chargeback account for usage reports that were entered before the end of the chargeback period and have not been included in a previous chargeback statement.

-> meshStack defines the **chargeback period** as a monthly period with a configurable offset (e.g. 6 days)
-> allowing cloud providers to finish processing of usage reports for the usage period.

-As an analogy from banking, you can think of a chargeback account like a credit account and the chargeback statement like a credit card statement you receive at the end of the month about all transactions charged to the card.
-Credit card statements do as well show charges with a booking and valuta date.
+As an analogy from banking, you can think of a chargeback statement like a credit card statement you receive at the end of the month about your usage charged to your payment method.

-> Note that chargeback statements list usage reports by their **entry date** when they were booked to the chargeback
-> account.
-This date is typically after the **report date** (i.e. time when the report was generated) of the usage
-> reports booked.
-It's therefore possible that the chargeback statement for the month of June includes usage reports
-> for the month of May etc.

-#### Tags and Payment Methods

-Chargeback statements capture the billing information associated with the chargeback account at the end of the report period of its line items.
-This implies that the payment method that is active on the project at the end of the report period of a line item will be set for the according line item.
-The same also applies to tags (i.e. meshProject and meshWorkspace tags).
-For example, a June 2022 chargeback statement line item will always have the tags and metadata set that were present at the end of June 30th.

-Always using the project metadata and tags that were set at the end of the report period (usually end of a month) allows easy handling of payment method expiration and usage of tags that were set in the according report period.
-If e.g. a payment method expires on the 1st of January 2022 it shall be used for the December chargeback statement no matter when the chargeback statement is generated.

-> Controllers should consider this when defining an expiration date of a [payment method](meshcloud.payment-methods.md).
-> For example, a payment method valid for the year of 2021 should expire on the 1st of January 2022, not on the 31st of December.
+This chargeback statement is attached to each project and each chargeback is composed of tenant usage reports, which are reports for each tenant.
+For example, if your project uses both AWS and GCP, you will have one chargeback that combines two tenant usage reports.
+To check your chargebacks go to **Financials** > **Chargeback Statements** in your workspace.
+Or as admin go to **Chargebacks Statements** page under FinOps section.

+> Chargebacks are finalized at the beginning of each month for the previous usage period to allow cloud providers to complete their reports.
+However, each chargeback only includes data from the month it was used.
+For example, an October chargeback, that was finalized on November 6th, will only include cloud usage from October.

+Chargeback statements consist of **line items** showing the individual booking entries made into a chargeback account.
+When booking a tenant usage report, meshStack splits up the report's `netAmount` by seller and product group into individual entries.
+This split allows cloud foundation teams to process chargeback for different kinds of usage like cloud provider cost vs. internal overhead fees.

 #### Chargeback Statement Previews

-meshStack also generates and updates a preview of the next chargeback statement.
-This preview includes all tenant usage reports, including tenant usage report previews, that meshStack expects to be finalized before the end of the chargeback period.
-This preview is periodically updated and contains only reports available up until that point.
+meshStack also regularly generates a preview of the chargeback statement for the current month, providing real-time cost data.
+This preview includes all tenant usage reports that meshStack expects to be finalized before the end of the chargeback period.
+The chargeback statement preview is available on the Chargeback Statements page, where it will be marked with an `Open` status label in the Status column.

-> Note that meshStack currently only generates a preview for the currently active chargeback period.
+> Please note ote that meshStack currently only generates a preview for the currently active chargeback period.
 > A tenant usage report that will finalize in the next chargeback period will not be included in the current period's
 > preview.

-#### Viewing Chargeback Statements

-A chart under **Financials** > **Chargeback Statements** in the project control plane shows the total amount charged as of the last chargeback statements to get a quick overview of your project cost.

-Chargeback statements consist of **line items** showing the individual booking entries made into a chargeback account.
-When booking a tenant usage report, meshStack splits up the report's `netAmount` by seller and product group into individual entries.
-This split allows cloud foundation teams to process chargeback for different kinds of usage like cloud provider cost vs. internal overhead fees.

-Workspace Managers also have access to an overview of the chargeback statements of all their projects in the workspace control plane via  **Financials** > **Chargeback Statements**.
-Also Partner accounts can access the chargeback statements for all their assigned meshWorkspaces in the Administration Area via **Projects** > **Chargeback Statements**.
+#### Tags and Payment Methods

+The active payment method at the end of the reporting period will appear on the chargeback statement, so your organization's accountant will know whom to send the bill to.
+Tags associated with this payment method will also be included in the chargeback statement for easier financial management.
+So chargeback statement for June 2024 will show the tags and payment method that were set as on the last day of the month in this case June 30th.

+> When setting a payment method for the entire year, accountants should ensure that a payment method valid for the year 2022, for example, has an expiration date of January 1, 2023, rather than December 31, 2022.
+This ensures the payment method remains valid throughout the entire year.

 #### Exporting Chargeback Statements